 Not exactly helpful.
 But as Hotspot Shield is processing the data, we checked its website for more information.

 It's all very simple, and the core system worked mostly as we hoped.
-Connection times were speedy at 3-4 seconds; the client allows switching locations without having to close the current connection; and desktop notifications tell you when you're protected, and when you're not.
+Connection times were speedy at 3-4 seconds, the client allows switching locations without having to close the current connection, and desktop notifications tell you when you're protected, and when you're not.

 As you'd expect from Bitdefender and Hotspot Shield, there's a quality engine under the hood.
 No matter what sneaky tricks we employed to close the VPN connection, the client blocked our internet traffic immediately and raised an alert.

 It's a likeable setup, but we still noticed one or two minor issues.
 The location list has no Favorites or Recently Used servers, for instance, for faster reconnection to these.